anandspaces/sales-outreach-auto/README.md

 # AI-Sales-Outreach-Automation

-I built an **AI-powered outreach system** designed to integrate with multiple **CRMs**, automate lead research, and enhance the lead generation process.
+Built an **AI-powered outreach system** designed to integrate with multiple **CRMs**, automate lead research, and enhance the lead generation process.
 The system analyzes **LinkedIn data**, company websites, recent news, and social media activities to gather comprehensive insights on potential leads.
 Based on this information, it generates detailed **analysis reports** that highlight lead challenges, gaps, and opportunities for engagement.

 The system also creates customized **outreach materials**, including **personalized emails**, **interview preparation scripts**, and **tailored outreach reports** that showcase how our solutions can address the lead's pain points, supported by previous results and case studies.